-Considered one of the top young minds in college football, Neal Brown begins his second season as the head coach at Troy.
+Considered one of the top young minds in college football, Neal Brown has taken Troy football through a renaissance over the past two years.

-Playing under the mantra of “Rebuild the Wall”, Troy finished the season as one of the most improved defensive teams in the country, while posting improved numbers across the board.
+Playing under the mantra of “Rebuild the Wall”, Troy finished Brown’s first season as one of the most improved defensive teams in the country, while posting improved numbers across the board.

 The Trojans finished the 2015 season with the second-best turnaround nationally in opponent 3rd-down percentage (14.62 percent), the fourth-best turnaround in yards per play allowed (-1.13), the fifth-best improvement in tackles for loss per game (2.59) and 16th-best improvement in total defense (-62.7).

 Troy scored five defensive touchdowns, the third most in the country and most by a Troy team since 2004, and finished fifth in the country with 13 fumble recoveries.
 The Trojans forced 16 turnovers over the final six games of the season after just three in the first six games.